- The Intuitive CEO: Steve Jobs

 - Intuition (enhanced by insight)

 Combine intuition with analytics.
-That way you are reasonably gathering whatever information you can from the technology but aren’t blindly accepting answers.
+The data that is collected by the analytics manager and full stack web developer might give you valuable insights.
+This way, you are reasonably gathering whatever information you can from the technology but aren’t blindly accepting answers.
 You think fluidly, as a human, basing your perspective on both your head and your gut.

 Allow what you perceive instinctively to have a voice in the decision-making process.